 Up we started.
 The weather was still holding out – never higher than 75 degrees, warm and dry.
 I couldn’t get any good sunrise photos at the bottom of the canyon (especially since my eyes were closed and I was sleeping), but I was hoping for some epic sunset shots as we neared the top.
 The days were still pretty long – the sun wasn’t scheduled to go down until around 7pm.
 Plenty of time.

 Once again, we were the only ones on the trail carrying heavy packs.
 It actually was much easier climbing up than it had been climbing down.
-I know from rock climbing that static moves are much easier on the joints than dynamic moves, and the static upclimbing was actually therapeautic on our legs.
-Any time the trail evened out flat or started descending slightly, Chris and I almost started howling with the pain in our legs.
-Once we hit an upslope again, it was easy going.
+I know from rock climbing that static moves are much easier on the joints than dynamic moves, and the static upclimbing was actually therapeutic on our legs.
+Any time the trail evened out flat or started descending slightly, my brother and I almost started howling with the pain in our legs.
+Once we hit an upslope, it was easy going again.